- Level 2

 What equipment will you use for Hickman lines training?

-The Hickman Line Central Venous Catheter Awareness Training is a course for healthcare workers to learn about central venous catheters.
+The CVC Line Course is designed for healthcare workers to learn about the care and management of central venous catheters.
 The course explain what parts of the body needs what type of catheter, why these catheters are used, and what can go wrong.

 Participants will learn how to properly care for the catheter, including changing dressings and flushing.
 They also learn how to communicate with patients about their care.